mohammadaliawan/RB130/2nd_pass/notes_blocks.md

 An explicit block is a block that gets treated as a named object.
 It gets assigned to a method parameter and gets managed like any other object, it can be passed to other methods, invoked many times, reassigned.

 We can define a method to take an explicit block by defining a method parameter that starts with an `&`.
-The `&block` convert the block argument to a simple `proc` object.
+The `&block` converts the block argument to a simple `proc` object.

 ```ruby
 def test(&block)